 Private business owners nearing retirement may lose the drive to grow the business and, instead, operate the company like a “cash cow.”
 But buyers are interested in a company’s future potential.

 Achieving top dollar requires a tack-sharp sales team, a pipeline of research and development projects, well-maintained equipment and a marketing department that’s strategically positioning the company to take advantage of market changes and opportunities.
+Emphasize these strengths in your company when preparing your business for sale.

 3. Downplay (or Eliminate) Risks